prathmesh-ka-github/DripAnime/README.md

 ## TODOs:
 1. Add related products to the specific product page.
 1. Make an anime wise section just like apparel's section.
+1. Complete shopping cart page and wishlist(in profile) page.
-1. Make an add to cart function and complete shopping cart page and wishlist page.
+1. Make an add to cart function with form on product page including -
     - Quantity
     - Sizes
     - Shipping info